 After the deal is finished, you'll begin working with your mortgage lender to close the loan.

 It shouldn't take much time at all if you're pre-approved, but you need to stay in close contact with your lender.

 And I'll look after all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of taking your loan application.
+Your lender will provide you with a Loan Estimate (LE) detailing closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of accepting your loan application.

-This estimate is formed from the loan amount, and RESPA requirements dictate that it has to involve all closing costs and be within a tight range of accuracy.
-I'll analyze the estimate and let you know if it all looks all right.
+This estimate depends on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a narrow range of accuracy.
+I'll study the estimate and let you know if it all looks adequate.

-Then it's time to close on your house.
-This will likely occur at a title company or escrow office and will likely be a smooth and pleasant occasion.
+Then we'll close on your house.
+This should take place at a title company or escrow office and will most likely be a smooth and calm affair.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything, simply call me at (662) 843-8850 or e-mail me at .
+And if you need anything, simply contact me at (662) 843-8850 or e-mail me at .